auxcodeood/Standard/Code/README.md

 ## Refactoring is part of every DO

 * No "we need now six months to refactor"
+  * This drives the customers mad
+  * It is very difficult to impossible to budget and justify (unless it brings direct value to the business, which such kind of refactoring does not)

 ## Be a DOer and a Mentor